DaniHfs/CapstoneIV/README.md

 # CapstoneIV
-The project I did for IFSL1T20
+The project I did for IFSL1T20.
+It is a website describing some of my hobbies.